Edweezu/neighborhood-watch-client/README.md

 # Neighborhood Watch

 Neighborhood Watch is a social community app that allows users to stay informed about what's going on in their city or other cities that they might be interested in.
-Users can search for upcoming events, stay on their toes about the latest crime, or search through the extensive Lost and Found section.
-Users can also connect with their fellow neighbors who choose to leave their profile on public.
+Users can search for upcoming events, stay on their toes about the latest local crime, or browse through our extensive Lost and Found section.
+Users can also connect with their fellow neighbors who choose to leave their profile on public and possibly make lifelong friendships.

 ## Demo